nurbektursyn/NurbekDE1Repo/Term1/README.md

 ![Project_on_Coffee_Bean_Sales_Dataset](https://github.com/user-attachments/assets/625435f4-ff55-43fe-9e86-d7bdf242ac4a)
 # Coffee Bean Sales Raw Dataset Project

-[The Coffee Bean Sales Dataset](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset), retireved from Kaggle, offers a comprehensive view into the coffee industry, capturing key data on customer demographics, order transactions, and a variety of coffee products.
+[The Coffee Bean Sales Dataset](https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset), retrieved from Kaggle, offers a comprehensive view into the coffee industry, capturing key data on customer demographics, order transactions, and a variety of coffee products.
-The dataset will be used to analyze sales trends and consumer behavior.
+The dataset will be used to analyze sales trends and consumer behaviour.
 This README serves as a guide to setting up, running, and understanding the project.

 ## Project Documentation

 ### 1. Data Structure

-The dataset came in the raw .xlsx format with 3 sheets (orders, customers, producsts) in it.
+The dataset came in raw .xlsx format with 3 sheets (orders, customers, products) in it.
 See ***'Coffee.xlsx'*** for more details.
 For simplicity, I have divided these 3 sheets into 3 separate .csv files.

 There are:
 1. **Coffee_Customers.csv**